NicoRouger/ArduStick/README.md

 Tests and assembly are ongoing!

-This was done as a way to get hands on experience with some tools, such as KiCad (schematics, layout), 0805 SMD soldering, 8bit PIC microcontroller.
+This was done as a way to get hands on experience with some tools, such as KiCad (schematics, layout), 0805 SMD soldering, 8bit PIC microcontroller, which is added in a *dual core* approach to keep the Arduboy clone in its basic format but with added functions.

 The main purpose is also to build myself a DIY Arduboy FX clone in an arcarde bartop format, with full scale arcade stick and buttons.

-This was also an occasion to add some functionnalities and changes to the original - see below.
+This was also an occasion to add some functionnalities and changes to the original - see below - mostly via an added 8 bit microcontroller used to monitor the state of charge.

 <img src="./Images/ArduStick-Project.jpg" width="300">